riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > strong indicator against the “effective altruists are actually trying”
 > hypothesis.

+Jeff Kaufman [mentions][sc post] "the paradox of EA being both obvious and new" in a Facebook post (implying others have talked about this).

 Even from critics of effective altruism; from [Daron Acemoglu][acemoglu]:

 > on *effective measurement*: we cannot measure accurately which organizations